All Products

 OSS_ACCESS_KEY_ID

-The AccessKey ID and AccessKey secret of an Alibaba Cloud account or a Resource Access Management (RAM) user.
+The AccessKey ID and AccessKey Secret of an Alibaba Cloud account or a RAM user.

-When you configure permissions with a temporary access token, set these to the AccessKey ID and AccessKey secret of the temporary access credential.
+When you configure permissions with a temporary access credential, set these variables to the AccessKey ID and AccessKey Secret of that credential.

-OSS Connector requires the `oss:ListObjects` permission for the target bucket directory.
-If the bucket and files you access support anonymous access, you can leave the `OSS_ACCESS_KEY_ID` and `OSS_ACCESS_KEY_SECRET` environment variables unset or set them to empty strings.
+OSS Connector for AI/ML requires the oss:ListObjects permission for the target bucket and directory.
+If the bucket and files you are accessing support anonymous access, you can leave the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables unset or set them to empty strings.

 OSS_ACCESS_KEY_SECRET